 Is it a good idea to remove dead skin by pulling it off?

-Spotlight on our specialist editor, Hélène Betoux
+Focus on our writer, Hélène Betoux

 Hélène Betoux is a French beauty journalist specialising in web media.
 Every day she writes tips, advice and guides to help consumers choose the right beauty products.
 With a strong interest in natural, organic and clean cosmetics, she analyses and shares trends and innovations in the sector.